timothelaborie/deeplearningproject/README.md

 if it doesnt work directly convert it using https://github.com/NVlabs/stylegan3/edit/main/legacy.py

-you might have to set pythonpath to the stylegan3-editing-cifar10 folder for the following inversion commands
+you might have to set pythonpath to the stylegan3-editing-cifar10 folder or set pwd to .../stylegan3-editing-cifar10 for the following inversion commands
 ```
 PYTHONPATH=.../stylegan3-editing-cifar10
 ```